JincyThomasUofC/portfolio/README.md

 ## 💼 Projects

-**🔍 Alberta - Workforce and Economy** _(SQL, Python)_
+**🔍 Alberta - Workforce and Economy** _(SQL and Python)_
-Feb 2025 – Mar 2025
+📅 Feb 2025 – Mar 2025
-- Queried labor/economic datasets to analyze employment and industry shifts
+- Queried labor and economic datasets using SQL and engineered Python visualizations to reveal employment trends and industry shifts in Alberta.
+- Identified sector-specific growth and decline patterns, supporting policy discussions and workforce planning.
-- Built Python visualizations to support workforce planning and economic policies
+- Delivered actionable insights to inform economic resilience strategies.

-**📍 Calgary 311 Service Request Analysis** _(Python)_
+**📍 Analysis of 311 Service Requests – Calgary** _(Python)_
-Jan 2025 – Feb 2025
+📅 Jan 2025 – Feb 2025
-- Visualized request data to identify public service needs by neighborhood
+- Processed and visualized 311 request data to identify key issues across neighborhoods.
+- Extracted trends using Python libraries to support data-driven decision making.
-- Enabled data-driven resource allocation using Python trends analysis
+- Visualized temporal and geographic trends, enabling data-driven resource allocation and enhanced public service response.

-**✈️ Aircraft Price Prediction** _(R, Python)_
+**✈️ Aircraft Price Prediction** _(R and Python)_
-Feb 2025 – Mar 2025
+📅 Feb 2025 – Mar 2025
-- Built a multiple linear regression model for aircraft price prediction
+- Built and evaluated a multiple linear regression model to predict aircraft prices.
-- Evaluated and refined model using diagnostics and assumption checks
+- Checked model assumptions and achieved strong performance through iterative refinement and analysis.

-**⚰️ Leading Causes of Death in Canada** _(Tableau)_
+**⚰️ Leading Causes of Death in Canada – An Exploratory Analysis** _(Tableau)_
-May 2025
+📅 May 2025
-- Explored 24 years of mortality data with interactive Tableau dashboards
+- Performed exploratory data analysis and created interactive Tableau dashboards to visualize trends in the leading causes of death in Canada over a 24-year period.
-- Provided public health insights across age and gender demographics
+- Analyzed mortality data across different age groups and sexes to uncover key public health insights and long-term patterns.

 ---